Why Buy Art?

 In many cases there are religious aspects to the works.
 Also, both sculpture and opera are often mixed in together with music on a grand scale, as some of these performances can be very large indeed and quite expensive to mount.
 But there are also other arts such as film making and television or internet based video.

 There are many reasons why someone may decide to buy a work of art.
 Often it is purely that it makes them feel good, and the sense of a strong connection with a piece is a good enough reason to buy it.

 In this way, anyone can buy art even if they have no knowledge of the artists.
 Art is usually considered to be something that you buy to hold onto.

 It might be the artwork has used techniques, or a particular medium that we like.
 Maybe the underlying concept or social commentary that motivates the artist about the world around us, strikes a chord with you?
 It might even be some something as simple that the colour of a painting would look great in your home.

-Some buy as an investment or purely for enjoyment.
-An art auction provides a vibrant and very exciting environment where a lot of money is either won or lost in a matter of minutes.
-For some this can create feelings of victory, cultural superiority and social distinction.
+Some people purchase art for investment purposes or just to enjoy.
+Art auctions are exciting and dynamic affairs where a considerable amount of money can be won or lost in minutes.
+For some, this can create feelings of victory, cultural superiority and social distinction.